MagmaGroup/MES-DTS-Deployments/README.md

 ## Workflow

 ```
-DTS Sync (Claude, task intake Option 4)
+DTS Sync — automated (GitHub Actions, runs hourly, no developer machine needed)
+  → .github/workflows/dts-sync.yml, cron '0 * * * *' + manual "Run workflow" button
-  → Scans Zoho for "Waiting DTS" tickets across all customers
+  → .github/scripts/dts-sync.mjs scans Zoho for "Waiting DTS" tickets across all customers
   → New ticket, customer has an Open/Scheduled deployment → added to it
   → New ticket, no Open/Scheduled deployment exists       → new DTS_##### created
   → Ticket already present anywhere (any status)          → left untouched
-  → Writes data.json per affected customer, plus a new report shell for any new DTS_#####
+  → Writes data.json per affected customer, plus a new report shell for any new DTS_#####,
+    plus a backfilled index.html for any known customer that never had one yet
-  → Git commits + pushes
+  → Commits + pushes automatically, then explicitly triggers the Pages deploy workflow
+    (a bot-token push does not fire GitHub's own push-triggered workflows — see note below)

+DTS Sync — manual (Claude, task intake Option 4)
+  → Same logic, run on demand from a chat session instead of waiting for the hourly cron
+  → Useful for testing, or syncing immediately after a status change instead of waiting

 Content Editor (browser, magma-d8vn3k/editor.html)
   → Reads data.json via the GitHub API